Iwatsuki doll Iwatsuki ningyo

 - 5. Assembling the doll

-The doll is completed when the head and accessories are attached to the body.
-The garments and hair are tidied up to produce the finish to the doll.
+The doll is complete when the head and accessories are attached to the body.
+The garments and hair are adjusted to make the doll look perfect.

 Where to Buy & More Information